PloughingAByteField/grunt-jsunit-sonar-generic-converter/README.md

 Type: `String`
 Default: '.tmp/sonar/'

-Should be the location where the karmaSonar plugin will put it's temporary files.
+Should be the location where the jsunitConvertor plugin will put it's temporary files.

 #### options.excludedProperties
 Type: `Array`